cdg66/BUS_figures/Notes.md

 things I would like to add to the spec but not sure of there implementation is feaseble.

+## shear bolt

+when a device fail it often bring the bus with him. we need to add something that would make the bus fail in a predictable way and/or make sure the crucial part of the bus cans stay intact.

 ## Power over twisted pair (POTP)

 Wild idea to send power aswel of data over a same twisted pair.
 We would only need 3 cable instead of 4: A,B,Ground.
 A power-data decoupler would need to be used before the tranciver.